JuliaIO/Parquet.jl/README.md

     }
 ```

-Can convert the parquet schema to different forms:
+Can convert the parquet schema to Julia struct:

 ```julia
 julia> schema(JuliaConverter(stdout), p, :Customer)